GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/docker/Technical.md

 ### Networking Considerations

-- By default, the Gluu Server Java applications deploy inside the container on port 8080.
-You'll need to be mask them appropriately to 8081 (oxauth), 8082(oxtrust), 8086(oxshibboleth).
+- By default, the Gluu Server Java applications deploy inside their containers on port 8080.
+You'll need to be mask them appropriately to 8081 (oxauth), 8082(oxtrust), 8086(oxshibboleth) if you are using the host network.
+If you're using a docker virtual network, this mapping isn't required.

-- The oxTrust container is dependent upon oxAuth's `/.well-known/openid-configuration`, which is only accessible if NGINX is started.
-So if the oxTrust container cannot navigate to `https://<hostname>/.well-known/openid-configuration`, it will fail.
+- oxTrust is an OpenID Connect client so its container is dependent upon oxAuth's `/.well-known/openid-configuration` endpoint, which is only accessible if NGINX is started.
+So if the oxTrust container cannot navigate to `https://<hostname>/.well-known/openid-configuration`, it will fail to finish initialization.
+The container will most likely not exit.

 ### Variable Explanation

-For examples of these environment variables in practice, please refer to the (examples documentation)[./examples.md]
+For examples of these environment variables in practice, please refer to the [examples documentation](./examples.md) for docker-compose files and scripts, or [the basic wiki](https://github.com/GluuFederation/gluu-docker/wiki/Simple-Docker-Deployment) for docker run commands.

 - config-init